lona9a/lorna-debugger/README.md

 [![Build Status](https://app.travis-ci.com/lona9a/lorna-debugger.svg?branch=main)](https://app.travis-ci.com/lona9a/lorna-debugger)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # lorna-debugger
 Heavy Metal Debugging with lorna-debug.
-Just another simple debugger written in Rust.
+Just another simple x86 debugger written in Rust.
 - CURRENTLY:
 Implementing easy to use Web Interface and some trees like in GHIDRA and IDA

+TODO:
+- Implement other Architectures

 ## How to build